 The Git() helper from tools can be used to capture data from the Git repo in which the conanfile.py recipe resides, and use it to define the version of the Conan package.

 class HelloConan(ConanFile): name = "hello"

 def set_version(self):

-git = tools.Git()
+git = tools.Git(folder=self.recipe_folder)

 self.version = "%s%s" % (git.get_branch(), git.get_revision())

 def build(self):

 ...

 '''